rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 300 px
    :align: center

-One may check that the outranking digraph *g* does not admit in fact a cyclic strict preference situation:
+One may check that the outranking digraph *g* does not admit in fact a cyclic strict preference situation.

     >>> g.computeChordlessCircuits()
     []
     >>> g.showChordlessCircuits()